Michael McCormack’s meteoric rise to the top of the nation’s political arena is complete.

 Mr McCormack, a former editor of The Daily Advertiser, was elected the Riverina member in August 2010 after the retirement of long-standing MP Kay Hull.

-He was elected in a three-cornered contest that drew an opponent from Liberal Party.
-He won the election comfortably.
+He was comfortably elected in a three-cornered contest that drew an opponent from Liberal Party.

 He has three children with his wife, Catherine, and prior to the election ran a small media business based in Wagga.